FactoryBoy/factory_boy/docs/recipes.rst

 Custom manager methods
 ----------------------

-Sometimes you need a factory to call a specific manager method other then the default :meth:`Model.objects.create() <django.db.models.query.QuerySet.create>` method:
+Sometimes you need a factory to call a specific manager method other than the default :meth:`Model.objects.create() <django.db.models.query.QuerySet.create>` method:

 .. code-block:: python